 etting your horse take the reins out of your hands-a movement never before seen in our tests-can be quite attractive when it's done well.
 But we members of the test-writing committee had more than an attractive novelty in mind when we included it.
-Adding this movement was part of our effort to make the entire series of new tests-from Training Level through Fourth Level-into a workable blueprint for the correct, systematic, step-by-step, daily training of your dressage horse.
+Adding this movement was part of our effort to make the entire series of new tests-from Training Level through Fourth Level into a workable blueprint for the correct, systematic, step-by-step, daily training of your dressage horse.

 We designed these new tests to help you, the rider-particularly if, like so many American dressage enthusiasts, you live where there are few or no trainers, so you rely on test scores to tell you how your training is going, and on the upcoming levels to tell you where to take it next.
 We wanted the new tests to discourage riding with too much hand and muscle and not enough seat and leg.
 We wanted them to make unhappy, tense, "Swiss-cheese horses" (horses that are full of holes) with restricted gaits a thing of the past.
-We wanted to encourage lighter, happier, better-balanced horses, stepping freely and energetically under themselves from behind and not relying on their riders to hold them together.
+We wanted to encourage lighter, happier, better-balanced horses, the reins.
+I want to see him respond to your "invitation" by evenly and politely easing three or four inches of rein through your fingers without rooting, jerking, or flipping his head.
+I want to see him stay in the same flowing, energetic trot rhythm as he stretches his nose forward and down, neither putting his head up in the air nor rolling up in a ball and bringing his head to his chest or knees.
+And I want to see you keeping things pretty much under control by maintaining your position and contact with his mouth-because you still have an accurate twenty-meter circle to ride.
+When, several strides before you finish the circle, you gradually begin to shorten stepping freely and energetically under themselves from behind and not relying on their riders to hold them together.
 And we wanted the tests to progress logically and "doably," the way training should.
 We emphasized (in many cases with double coefficients) the classical training tools of dressage that you should be using at home every day, such as: